casey/just/README.md

 `just` will skip invocations of recipes with the `[cache]` attribute<sup>master</sup> if it finds an entry matching the invocation in the cache.
-The `[cache]` attribute may only be used with script recipes, and is currently unstable and meaningfully incomplete.
+The `[cache]` attribute may only be used with script recipes and is currently unstable and meaningfully incomplete.

-Unlike many other features of `just`, which are, hopefully, well thought-out and user-friendly, cached recipes are inherently fragile, and it is important to understand their limitations before using them.
+Unlike many other features of `just`, which are, hopefully, well thought-out and user-friendly, cached recipes are inherently fragile, and it is important to understand their limitations before relying on them.
 Please read this section thoroughly, including the friendly admonitions below.

-The cache is a directory named `.justcache` alongside the `justfile` and should be added to `.gitignore`.
-It contains cache entry files named `HASH.json`, where `HASH` is the BLAKE3 hash of a serialized cache key JSON object.
+The cache is a directory named `.justcache` alongside the `justfile` and should not be committed to version control systems.
+It contains cache entry named `HASH.json`, where `HASH` is the BLAKE3 hash of a serialized cache key JSON object.

 The keys of the cache key object are:

-- The `::`-separated module path to the invoked recipe.
+- The `::`-separated module path to the invoked recipe
-- The evaluated recipe body.
+- The evaluated recipe body
-- The cache version, currently 0.
+- The cache version, currently 0

 Before `just` runs a cached recipe, it creates a cache key, hashes it, and looks for the corresponding cache entry.